My On-Line Publications

 Somewhere About 12 Square Feet

 A look at how that famous 12 square feet of aggregate hull opening, which described the extent of damage done to the S.S.
+Titanic,

-, came about, and how a simple milk container can be used to visualize and quantify the flooding that took place on
+came about, and how a simple milk container can be used to visualize and quantify the flooding that took place on the ship over time.

 Speed and Revolutions

-The development of a slip table for the Titanic, including the derivation of curves of speed versus propeller revolutions with
+The development of a slip table for the Titanic, including the derivation of curves of speed versus propeller revolutions with and

-and without the central turbine connected up.
+without the central turbine connected up.

 Titanic's Hidden Deck

-A look into cellular double bottom of Olympic and Titanic which were made up of 44 separate watertight compartments
+A look into cellular double bottom of Olympic and Titanic which were made up of 44 separate watertight compartments below the

-below the level of the tank top.
+level of the tank top.

 Titanic's Prime Mover

-A in-depth examination of the propulsion and power plant installed on the Olympic and Titanic, including how it all
+A in-depth examination of the propulsion and power plant installed on the Olympic and Titanic, including how it all worked (including

-worked (including animations of the workings of various machinery) and how well it compared to the all-turbine plants of
+animations of the workings of various machinery) and how well it compared to the all-turbine plants of

 Lusitania and Mauretania.